nks1216/ml-midterm/README.md

 #### Feature Variables ($X$)

-43 features were selected from the 313-variable extract, grouped into 8 thematic categories.
+43 features were selected from the 313-variable extract, grouped into 8 categories.

 | # | Category | Variable | Description |
 |---|----------|----------|-------------|